emqx/emqx-docs/en_US/advanced/data-import-and-export.md

    $ cp /var/lib/emqx/emqx-export-2020-5-15-17-39-0.json /tmp
    ```

-3. Reinstall EMQ X Broker and start it
+3. Reinstall EMQX Broker and start it

    ```
    $ ./emqx start
-   EMQ X Broker v4.1-rc.1 is started successfully!
+   EMQX Broker v4.1-rc.1 is started successfully!
    ```

 4. Import data.
 The name of the imported file must be specified as an absolute path